Good ranks

 -

-Dragon Craft Super is a Dragon Block C server built to feel as close to a normal Minecraft survival experience as possible, while still letting you play with the Dragon Block mod.
-To keep survival meaningful, we restrict convenience command…
+Dragon Craft Super is a Dragon Block C server built to feel as close to normal Minecraft survival as possible while still letting you play with the Dragon Block mod.
+To keep survival meaningful, we restrict convenience commands like /tpa an…